 Our focus is on learning from this issue.
 We have taken steps to comprehensively rectify the issues identified at GSKCI, including changing engagement activities with healthcare professionals and expanding our review and monitoring of invoicing and payments.
 We will use robust compliance systems and work closely with government to continue to innovate, improve access to medicines and establish GSKCI as a model for reform in China's healthcare industry.

-We have also sought to apply appropriate lessons to our operations elsewhere, but, given the complex global environment in which we operate, we will continue to face risks.
+lessons to our operations elsewhere, but, given the complex global environment in which we operate, we will continue to face risks.